edwardghbaker/edwardghbaker/README.md

 The fO2 script has been converted to an android app, comments should be directed to edsExPetApps@gmail.com.

-- The painting code can be downlaoded and run on any python interpreter as is.
+- The painting code can be downloaded and run on any python interpreter as is.
 Notes are found in the painting the Room class if needed.